PremkumarManoharan/webapp/README.md

 ## Additional Notes

 - Ensure that the PostgreSQL server is running before starting application.
 - The application is now ready to handle requests.
-Make sure to test thoroughly using Postman or a similar tool.